vladimiroff/Vimfiles/README.markdown

 Several reasons:

-* Several friends of mine wanted me to share my .vim folder with them
+* Couple friends of mine wanted me to share my .vim folder with them
 * I want a fast way to synchronize my vimfiles between the computers I use
 * It would be nice if I receive some ideas for handy plugins, settings...